clemisch/jaxtomo/README.md

 ## Disclaimer

 This is a personal project and very work-in-progress.
-It is meant as a learning exercise for me, a pedagogical implementation for others, and maybe even a tool for implementing proof-of-concept pipelines.
+It is meant as a learning exercise for me, a pedagogical implementation for others (once I add some comments), and maybe even a tool for implementing proof-of-concept pipelines.

 ## Features: